Caladrius

 General Attributes

 The caladrius is an all-white bird that lives in the king's house.
 If it looks into the face of a sick man, it means that he will live, but if the caladrius looks away, the sick man will die of his illness.
-To cure the sick man, the caladrius looks at him, and drawing the sickness into itself, the bird flies up toward the sun, where the disease is burned up and destroyed.
+To cure the sick man, the caladrius looks at him, and drawing the sickness into itself, flies up toward the sun, where the disease is burned up and destroyed.

 Allegory/Moral